 Driven by mission, our team is proudly dedicated and committed to creating medication safety impact that will improve what it means to be medicated in America.

 As our Executive Director, Mika Pollack manages all day-to-day operations.
-Prior to Safest Drug, she worked as an operational leader managing industry- and government-funded multi-million dollar drug studies to investigate the safety and efficacy of new or novel medicines, as well as medications already under FDA approval and being marketed, then sold, to U.S. consumers.
+Prior to Safest Drug, she worked in the private sector as an operational leader managing industry- and government-funded multi-million dollar drug studies.
+These research studies investigated the safety and efficacy of new (novel) medicines, as well as medications already under FDA approval and being marketed, then sold, to U.S. consumers.
 Those experiences provided her with a front line view into pharmaceutical drug safety, sparked an interest in the public health implications of medication-induced health issues and, ultimately, led to the founding of Safest Drug in 2019.
 In addition to clinical drug research, Mika has a background in entrepreneurship and has worked in other research capacities managing environmental, clinical informatics, and social science studies funded by government agencies such as the CDC, NIH, HRSA and AHRQ.
 Before research, Mika worked in mental health and social services.
-She has a Bachelors degree in Psychology from Ursinus College, a Masters degree in Public Health from the University of Massachusetts and has been a certified Project Management Professional since 2010.
+She has a Bachelor degree in Psychology from Ursinus College, a Master degree in Public Health from the University of Massachusetts and has been a certified Project Management Professional since 2010.
 Mika is a member of the American Public Health Association and the Project Management Institute.
-A New Jersey native, she currently lives in North Carolina with her husband and two kids.
-She can be reached at email@example.com.
+A New Jersey native, she currently lives in Maryland with her husband and two kids.
+She can be reached at firstname.lastname@example.org.

 Regional Program Manager